 1. Make the most of your emails

+Consumers are about to get bombarded with holiday-themed advertisements, so make yours stand out with catchy email headers and templates.
 Think of your email header like a great big invitation to click into your website or e-store.
 Should customers not read past the header of your email, then at least you’ve got the most important, eye-catching info right at the top.

-2. Say thanks now so they return later
+3. Say thanks now so they return later

 Get ahead of all the other retailers vying for your clients’ business by sending your regular customers a thank-you note now so you’ll be top-of-mind when gift-giving season rolls around.
 It’s a simple and easy gesture, and everyone likes to be acknowledged.